Ongoing Support Services

 Routine foot care and assessment by Dr. John Turano from Eastside Podiatry.

 Comprehensive Dental Care provided by URMC Eastman Dental Institute for oral health

 Golisano Children’s Hospital/Developmental and Behavioral Pediatrics

-Providing convenient appointments at Elmwood Campus to improve collaboration between child’s medical and educational teams
+Providing convenient appointments at East Henrietta and Elmwood Campuses to improve collaboration between child’s medical and educational teams

 Registered Dietician provides nutritional advice to staff, students and their families

 Assistive Technology Consult

 Assistive Technology Speech Language Pathologist on-site for assistive technology consults for students, to best support teacher and clinician efforts